WHJY

-WHJY (94.1 FM) is a commercial mainstream rock iHeartRadio station in Providence, Rhode Island.
+WHJY (94.1 FM) is a commercial mainstream rock station in Providence, Rhode Island, owned by iHeartMedia.
 WHJY has been a rock station since September 4, 1981.

 Its broadcast center, also used by its sister stations, is on Oxford Street, just west of Interstate 95 in Providence, and its transmitter is located on Eastern Avenue in East Providence.
 (The station's studios are located on the northeast corner of the building, facing I-95, and are sometimes referred to by DJs as "the Ghetto Penthouse.")

 History

-WHJY signed on March 14, 1966, as WHIM-FM, simulcasting 1110/WHIM, a country music station.
+WHJY signed on March 14, 1966, as WHIM-FM, a simulcast of country music station WHIM (1110 AM).
 The WHIM simulcast lasted through the 1970s until the FM station broke with the AM and became WHJY, "Joy 94", a beautiful music/easy listening station.
 On September 4, 1981, the station flipped to album rock, branded as "94 HJY".
-David Place, the actual radio DJ on the air when the format switched, began with Bob Seger's "The Fire Down Below."
+David Place, the actual radio DJ on the air when the format switched, began with Bob Seger's "The Fire Down Below".

 WHJY and The Station Night Club Fire

-WHJY was not the sponsor of the Great White concert at the Station Night Club in West Warwick, Rhode Island on February 20, 2003, but they promoted the event with DJ Michael "The Doctor" Gonsalves as emcee.
+WHJY was not the sponsor of the Great White concert at the Station Night Club in West Warwick, Rhode Island, on February 20, 2003, but they promoted the event with DJ Michael "The Doctor" Gonsalves as emcee.
 A pyrotechnics display triggered a massive fire, killing Gonsalves and 99 other people and destroying the club.
 In Gonsalves' memory, the radio station has set up "The Doc Fund," a scholarship with Rhode Island College (his alma mater) to support the victims and families of those affected who attend the school.